Time AuditOperator playbook

 Sending the PO5 min0.5 minOne click, sent through supplier's preferred channel

-Reading supplier reply8 min0 minAI parses and updates the order; you review a diff
+Reading supplier reply8 min0 minAI parses a reviewable order update; you review a diff

 Updating spreadsheet6 min0 minNo spreadsheet; the order is the record